- Payment is made in blocks generally12 weeks to coincide with school terms. One full term payment can be made, or two half term payments.

 What information do we hold and why?

-- The school takes details from the student and parent at time of registration
+- The Amy Hackett School of Dance takes details from the student and parent at time of registration

 - Childs date of birth is taken to identify the correct class for the student.